OpenOrienteering/mapper-manual/pages/toolbars.md

 To remove a misplaced point while drawing a line, use the backspace key to **undo** one step at a time, or leave it and correct the position using the [edit objects tool](#tool_edit_point).
 If the partly drawn line is discovered to be a mistake, use the Esc key to abort and remove it entirely.

-##### Closed paths
+##### Closed paths {#closed-paths}
-To draw a **closed path** (closed contour line, lake, etc.), press the return key to close the last segment of the path to the starting point.
+To draw a **closed path** (closed contour line, lake, etc.), press the Return key to close the last segment of the path to the starting point.
 When drawing with area symbols, paths are closed automatically.
-However, there may be an unwanted corner at the start/end point if you just finish the path roughly at the position where you started it, instead of pressing return.
+However, there may be an unwanted corner at the start/end point if you just finish the path roughly at the position where you started it, instead of pressing Return.

-##### Dash points
+##### Dash points {#dash-points}
 Dash points serve different purposes, depending on the symbol on which they are used:

 1. For dashed line symbols like small paths it is sometimes useful to be able to steer the positioning of the dashes, e.g. path crossings should preferably be at the center of line dashes.
 When a dash point is inserted in a line, dashes will be exactly centered on this point.